🏆 Leaderboard

 Sigel also shares a bold idea for “BIT Bonds” that could let the U.S. Treasury issue Bitcoin-linked government debt.
 Could it work?

-Plus, Unchained regulatory reporter Veronica Irwin talks about her scoop this week that we might see a crypto market structure bill as early as this week.
+Plus, Unchained regulatory reporter Veronica Irwin talks about her scoop that we might see a crypto market structure bill as early as this week.